Do You Need EDI for FSMA 204? How EDI 856 ASNs Support Food Traceability

 What is the most important EDI transaction for FSMA traceability?

-The EDI 856 ASN plays a key role because it communicates shipment details, lot numbers, and product identifiers between supply chain partners.
+The EDI 856 ASN plays a key role because it communicates shipment details, lot numbers and product identifiers between supply chain partners.
+It captures many of the Key Data Elements required at the shipping Critical Tracking Event.

 How quickly must traceability records be produced?

-Companies generally must provide requested traceability records to the FDA within 24 hours.
+Companies generally must provide requested traceability records to the FDA within 24 hours during a food safety investigation.
+This requirement makes automated record-keeping systems essential for most food businesses.

 How does cloud EDI help with FSMA compliance?

-Cloud EDI automates shipment documentation, standardizes data exchange between partners, and maintains searchable archives of transaction records.
+Cloud EDI automates shipment documentation, standardizes data exchange between partners and maintains searchable archives of transaction records.
+This makes it easier to capture traceability data consistently and retrieve records quickly when needed.

 Molly Goad